COMING SOON: 2019 Information | September 13 | Save the Date

-The Public Policy & Management Center, Hugo Wall School and the Division of Diversity & Community Engagement present Engage WSU, a day that brings together University, public, nonprofit and community leaders for current research and knowledge exchange in public service.
+The Public Policy & Management Center and the Division of Diversity & Community Engagement present Engage WSU, a day that brings together University, public, nonprofit and community leaders for current research and knowledge exchange in public service.

 Who Should Attend

 11:30 a.m. - 5 p.m.